Best Start Foods

 You usually need to be getting certain benefits in order to be eligible for Best Start Foods.

 If you're not a UK citizen or if you’re a UK citizen who has been living abroad you might not be able to get any of these benefits.
-So you might not be able to get Best Start Foods (although there is an exception for pregnant women under 18 and people aged under 18 who are responsible for a child under 1).
+So you might not be able to get Best Start Foods, unless you or your partner are under 18 and pregnant or responsible for a child under 1.

 Get advice if you’re not sure whether you can get Best Start Foods because of residence issues.
 Read our page about how to get immigration advice.